soulroll/silverstripe-bootstarter/README.md

 # SilverStripe Bootstarter Theme
-A front-end boilerplate theme for starting Bootstrap SilverStripe projects faster
+A front-end boilerplate theme for starting Bootstrap SilverStripe projects faster.

 ## Why another boilerplate?
 I wasn't happy with the current selection of Bootstrap themes out there, they all lacked in different areas and some required lengthy installation steps to get up and running.